xopxop/homegit/README.md

 # Welcome
-In this repository are my projects from Hive Helsinki
+In this repository you can find all of my projects from Hive Helsinki

 Projects: